Quick Summary

 Popular Shapes | Triangular, square, and rectangular prisms are common shapes. | Square and triangular pyramids are well-known shapes. |

-Despite their differences, prisms and pyramids share some key features:
+Despite their differences, there are some similarities between prisms and pyramids share some key features:

 A prism and a pyramid are two distinct three-dimensional geometric shapes, and understanding the difference between a pyramid and a prism is essential in geometry.